tendermint/tendermint/docs/roadmap/roadmap.md

 - Remove the global mutex from the local ABCI client to enable application-controlled concurrency.
 [More](https://github.com/tendermint/tendermint/issues/7073)
 - Enable P2P support for light clients
 - Node orchestration of services + Node initialization and composibility
 - Remove redundancy in several data structures.
-Remove unused components.
+Remove unused components such as the block sync v2 reactor, gRPC in the RPC layer, and the socket-based remote signer.
+- Improve node visibility by introducing more metrics

 ## V0.37 (expected Q3 2022)